SzpakKamil/SymbolPicker/Sources/SymbolPicker/SymbolPicker.docc/Extension/Modifiers/Modifiers.md

 ## Overview

 The `SymbolPicker` package provides modifiers to customize its appearance and behavior within SwiftUI applications.
 These modifiers are applied using SwiftUI’s dot syntax (e.g., `.symbolPickerSymbolsStyle(_:)`), supporting accessibility features like VoiceOver and Dynamic Type.
-Designed as a SwiftUI rebuild of Apple’s unavailable SF Symbol picker, the package offers a native-like experience for iOS, iPadOS, visionOS and macOS.
+Designed as a SwiftUI rebuild of Apple’s unavailable SF Symbol picker, the package offers a native-like experience for iOS, iPadOS, visionOS, and macOS.
 Below, the two available modifiers are detailed, with platform availability noted.

 ## Modifiers

 ### Appearance and Behavior Modifiers
 - ``SymbolPicker/SymbolPicker/symbolPickerSymbolsStyle(_:)``: Configures the display style of symbols (e.g., `.filled`, `.outline`).
-- ``SymbolPicker/SymbolPicker/symbolPickerDismissType(_:)``: Sets the dismissal behavior (e.g., dismiss on symbol change or manual view dismiss).
+- ``SymbolPicker/SymbolPicker/symbolPickerDismiss(type:action:)``: Sets the dismissal behavior (e.g., dismiss on symbol change or manual view dismiss) and an optional action to execute upon dismissal.

 ## Example